masasam/emacs-counsel-tramp/README.md

 # counsel-tramp

-Tramp counsel interface for ssh server and docker and vagrant
+Tramp ivy interface for ssh server and docker and vagrant

 ## Screencast